MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 ### Azure Arc

 Azure Arc is a bridge that extends the Azure platform to help you build applications and services with the flexibility to run across datacenters, at the edge, and in multicloud environments.
-For more information about Azure Arc and applying updates to your Azure Arc agent, see the following:
+For more information about Azure Arc and applying updates to your Azure Arc agent, see:

 - [Azure Arc resource bridge (preview) overview](/azure/azure-arc/resource-bridge/overview).